alexdlaird/pyngrok/docs/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Running :code:`ngrok` with an auth token enables additional features available on our account (for
-instance, the ability to open more tunnels concurrently).
+instance, the ability to open multiple tunnels concurrently).
 We can obtain our auth token from
 the `ngrok dashboard <https://dashboard.ngrok.com>`_ and install it like this:

 .. code-block:: python